agabaandre/api_dentalapp/README.md

   }
 }
 ```
-//post a new request / consulation
+1. post a new request / consulation
-//automatically login in the user and give them their deault password login
+1. automatically login in the user and give them their deault password login
-//Patient is hardcoded category
+1. Patient is hardcoded category
 http://localhost/api_dentalapp/Api/request/KEY
-//posted data
+1. posted data
 ```javascript
 {
   "name": "Kiyingi Chris",